CharlieJT/Simon-Memory-Game/README.md

 - Tim Nelson (2BN-Tim_lead) - For taking the time to review the project and offering me constructive criticism to help make improvements.

-- Simen Dæhlin (Eventyret_mentor) and Anna Greaves (Anna_lead) - With help sorting a merging issue that was occuring with my README.
+- Simen Dæhlin (Eventyret_mentor) and Anna Greaves (Anna_lead) - With help sorting a merging issue that was occurring with my README.